Home

 Location.
 Location.
 Location.

-Always make sure the spot where you place your canary's cage is in a good location.
+Always make sure the spot where you place your bird's cage is in a good location.

 Humans have all kinds of terrible chemicals and other items in the home that can be deadly for your canary.